yuhui15/Multi-Preference-Lambda-weighted-DPO/README.md

   instruction plus several completions with ratings) into the standard format used by the processor.
 It produces fields such as `_prompt`, the per-dimension response lists and the `_pi_target` preference distribution.
+- **BlockShuffleSampler** – when training with `shuffle_block_size`, this sampler
+  shuffles data in fixed-size blocks instead of individual examples so grouped listwise data remains intact.